 ENG 338: Contemporary North American Aboriginal Literatures

-A survey of Aboriginal literature from 1968 to the present, examining the explosion of Aboriginal writing in the United States and in Canada during that period.
+A survey of Indigenous literature from 1968 to the present, examining the explosion of Indigenous writing in the United States and in Canada during that period.
 Drawing on a range of genres, we will investigate the causes of this literary "renaissance" and the literary forms that have emerged from it.

 - One of the largest departments on campus, the Department of English is dynamic, socially engaged, and multi-faceted.
 Our classes engage with literature from varied eras, genres, and media, whether manuscripts and books, films and poems, or online texts and graphic novels.